CalebFunderburk/Hydrangea/README.md

 ### About

 In this project I decided to create a website that will house all of my work and act as a point of contact for future employers.
 I started this project by creating a mockup in my notebook to get some ideas flowing.
 Next I took my ideas to VS Code and started typing out the basic HTML.
 Once the body of the page was coded, I started applying very basic positioning to my elements using CSS.
+After that, I decided to start with my Media Query's.
+My thought process here was to create a page that would first look good on a mobile device, and then adjust the css to format it for a desktop.
+I feel like this actually went pretty well.
+Next, I added some simple styling  to the page.
+I decided to give it a 'dark mode' kind of look.
+At the end, all I had left to do was make sure all of my links worked and deploy the page.
+Thank you!

 ### Placeholder Content